RCMP officer asks Trudeau to look into secret spying allegations

 Merrifield believes a secret investigation was a continuation of harassment by senior officers that started in 2006, when superiors disciplined him for seeking the Conservative nomination to run for Parliament in Barrie.
 He is also national co-chair of the National Police Federation, which is poised to become the bargaining unit for the force.

 Merrifield believes he angered senior Mounties by fighting them in court and helping lead the effort to unionize the force.
 In his harassment case, he revealed information about a senior officer who was found to have solicited a prostitute, and he subpoenaed then-commissioner Bob Paulson, forcing him to testify.
-Paulson, who had spoken disparagingly of Merrifield before a Senate committee, resigned a week after Merrifield won his verdict.
+Paulson, who had spoken disparagingly of Merrifield before a Senate committee, announced his retirement a week after Merrifield won his verdict.

 The investigation around Merrifield may have been ordered after a witness in Merrifield’s suit introduced an affidavit containing alleged details about the private life of Harper’s family, information that may have leaked from the RCMP unit in charge of protecting the family.